NCTR Survivors Gathering

 These items were separated from their communities for far too long.
 But now, they have finally come home—and they will help us continue our healing together.

-I feel a new relationship has taken root between Indigenous and non-Indigenous peoples.
+I feel a new relationship has taken root in our society.

 It’s not perfect.
 It’s not fast enough.